-Because so few Caterpillars of Australian lepidoptera are known, often the only way to identify the species of a Caterpillar is to care for it, and rear it to an adult butterfly or moth.
+Because so few Caterpillars of Australian lepidoptera are known, often the only way to identify the species of a caterpillar is to care for it, and rear it to an adult butterfly or moth.
 This is because most of the naming and classification taxonomy of Australian butterflies and moths was done over 100 years ago on specimens caught in Australia but taken to the British Museum in London, where the entomologists had no idea of the life histories of their specimens.
-For example: in these webpages, we only have pictures of caterpillars in the webpages of less than 800 species, compared with over 3,000 webpages for species for which we have adult moth or butterfly pictures.
+For example: in these webpages, we have pictures of caterpillars in the webpages of less than 1,000 species, compared with over 5,000 webpages for species for which we have adult moth or butterfly pictures.

 this is what we suggest:

-take your Caterpillar into captivity to keep ants, spiders, wasps, and parasitic flies from attacking it.
+take your caterpillar into captivity to keep birds, spiders, wasps, and other parasitic and predatory insects from attacking it.

-Remember that if nature is in balance, then every pair of moths will produce only 2 more viable moths in the next generation.
-So if the female lays 1,000 eggs which hatch into 1,000 Caterpillars, on average 998 will die before reaching maturity.
-So the chances of your Caterpillar surviving in the wild are much slimmer than if you rear it carefully in captivity.
+Remember that if nature is in balance, then every pair of adults will produce only 2 viable adults in the next generation.
+Say if a female lays say 400 eggs (a typical number), of which, say, 200 hatch successfully into caterpillars, then on average 198 of these will die before reaching maturity to procreate.
+So the death rate of caterpillars in the wild is about 99%.
+Leaving your caterpillar in the wild is basically a death sentence.

-Put the Caterpillar gently (larvae bruise easily) into a clean dry glass bottle (so you can observe when the adult moth emerges), with some dry sand or soil at the bottom, and cover the mouth of the bottle with some material and an elastic band, or the lid with some little holes punched in it.
-To transfer the caterpillar, maybe put a leaf in front of it, and then gently tickle the rear of the caterpillar with something to encourage it walk forward onto the leaf, then you can put the leaf with the caterpillar on it into the jar.
+To transfer a caterpillar, say into a jar: put a leaf in front of it, and then gently tickle the rear of the caterpillar with something to encourage it walk forward onto the leaf, then you can put the leaf with the caterpillar on it into the jar.
 It is wise never to touch a caterpillar as the hairs on many species break easily and can cause skin irritation and other medical problems.

-Many Caterpillars are fussy about their humidity: some like dry conditions, some wet.
-The sand helps control this.
-Many Caterpillars get quite thirsty: if your animal looks a bit dry: try dipping new food leaves in water before giving them to the Caterpillar.
-Too much water: then mould attacks the Caterpillar.
-Too little: the Caterpillar can die of dehydration.
+Many caterpillars are fussy about their humidity: some like dry conditions, some wet.
+The sand or soil helps control this.
+Many caterpillars get quite thirsty: if your animal looks a bit dry: try dipping new food leaves in water before giving them to the caterpillar.
+Too much water: then mould attacks the caterpillar.
+Too little: the caterpillar can die of dehydration.
 Every species has a different balance point.

-In due course, with any luck, the Caterpillar will pupate, maybe on the jar, the lid, in a curled leaf of the food plant, or in the sand.
+In due course, with any luck, the caterpillar will pupate in a silk cocoon.
+Pupation is usually signalled by it ceasing to feed.
+It may form a cocoon on the side of the container, or under the covering, or in a curled leaf of the food plant, or on a twig, or in the sand/soil.
 It is best not to disturb the animal while this is happening.
-Pupation is usually signalled by it ceasing to feed.
 In pupating, excess fluid is expelled.
 Dry sand or soil in the container is good to absorb that away from the pupa.

-Rearing Caterpillars is a great art, and one learns by trial and error, and we mean a lot of error.
-Dont expect to get it right first time.
+Rearing caterpillars is a skill, and one learns by trial and error.
+Do not get upset if you do not succeed the first time.